 Did China's solar exports really rise after the rebate cut?

-Yes.
-Reuters reported that April solar shipments abroad rose 60% year over year even after China removed the export tax refund.
-The important caveat is that March likely included pull-forward demand before the April 1 policy change.
+Yes, with a source caveat.
+Reuters' publicly visible headline said April solar exports rose 60% year over year even after China removed the export tax refund.
+The important caveat is that March likely included pull-forward demand before the April 1 policy change, and the open TradingView page does not expose the full Reuters dataset.

 Does this mean Chinese solar overcapacity is over?